Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-15-ediscovery.md

 ### Review
 During this lab, you've gained knowledge on the following:
 - Add specific users as members of the eDiscovery Manager role group
-- Create a case to start using Core eDiscovery
+- Created a case to start using Core eDiscovery
-- Create an eDiscovery hold
+- Created an eDiscovery hold
-- Create a search query
+- Created a search query

 ### You have successfully completed the lab